 The Extraction Laboratory is where architects go to remember whatever the hell is relevant, research-driven and worthy of dissemination on new platforms.
 Informational outreach, ideas exposition, technique prototyping… these cannot be left to external agents, they must be embedded as constituent parts of a new architectural practice.
-The laboratory is not so interested in the latest technological hype, but on using the latest technology in an off-label way to foster architectural understanding both inside and outside the discipline.
+The laboratory is not so interested in the latest technological hype, but on using the latest environmental technology in an off-label way to foster architectural understanding, community involvement and environmental awareness, - both inside and outside the discipline(s).

-The laboratory produces arresting short films, documentary loops, architectural earworms, e-books, ibooklets, VR-pamphlets; all in collaboration generating sticky— intensely memorable, magnetic, even addictive— architectural information.
-Virtual realities and physical —analogues are parallel agents used to inspire, irritate and ignite new dialogues and modes of creation.
+The laboratory produces arresting short films, documentary loops, architectural earworms, e-books, ibooklets, VR-pamphlets, structures and archetypes; all in collaboration generating sticky—intensely memorable, magnetic, even addictive— architectural, technological and community information.
+Virtual realities and physical—analogues are parallel agents used to inspire, irritate and ignite new dialogues and modes of cross-disciplinary outreach and creation.

 There are 7 Rules of Extraction: